shubham-attri/Obsidian/Codeforces Journal.md

 2nd November:
 I was off and not consistent with so many days at all.
 But did gave a virtual contest though, Need to up-solve that now, on it only.
 I Need to build the consistency around sitting down and putting some effort in coding.

+3rd November:
+Started my day a little late, after a long night.
+Starting off by directly solving the CF questions of various rating and putting some thinking into the questions.
+There is also a contest today that I'll give.